 Supplemental water is critical for gardens.
-Even the most enthusiastic native plant gardener recognizes the urban environment is not natural and can not support a beautiful, healthy garden without some landscape water.
+Even the most enthusiastic native plant gardener recognizes the urban environment is not natural and cannot support a beautiful, healthy garden without some irrigation, especially in dry years.

 “Functional and attractive landscapes are essential to our quality of life, providing places to recreate and relax, cooling the environment around buildings, offering wildlife habitat, and creating places of beauty.” – Recommendations Report to the Legislature On Landscape Water Use Efficiency